Guitalin: History

 The instrument was invented by Lyle Mayfield of Greenville, Illinois.
 It was originally conceived as a toy instrument in October 1962 for his 3-year-old son, Layne Mayfield, when he asked for a guitar to play.
 Lyle was known for designing and building hybrid folk instruments which combined two or three instrument features into a single instrument.
 In Lyle's personal writings discovered after his death, he describes the origins of the guitalin as follows:

 "I decided to build a toy instrument for him to play with.
 In my workshop I had some 1/4” mahogany wall paneling, some banjo parts, some mandolin parts, and some pine wood from a packing crate.
 From these components I fashioned a simple instrument that was somewhat wedge-shaped.
 Using a mandolin set of machine heads and a mandolin bridge I strung it with four sets of duals over a guitar sized fingerboard.
 While building the instrument, I realized that if I just left it untuned my small son would be beating on a dischordant set of strings.
 I decided to tune it to an open chord...G."

 Lyle goes on further to say in his writings that "when [he] tuned the instrument up the sound was so impressive [he] decided to keep it as a working instrument.
 It was at that time that Layne lost his instrument."

 A few notable folk musicians have played the instrument and have found it noteworthy.
 Among these are Jimmy Driftwood (composer of "The Battle of New Orleans" and "Tennessee Stud"), Grammy Award winner Doc Watson and The Bray Brothers, who featured the Mayfield guitalin on their album "Prairie Bluegrass" on the tune "Barbara Allen" from the label Rounder Records, originally recorded in 1962 for WHOW radio in Clinton, Illinois.
-Recordings of these musicians with the guitalin can be found on the "history" page at the Mayfield Music Company website.
+Recordings of these musicians playing or remarking on the instrument are available upon request from the family archives.